vibhor98/vibhor98.github.io/about.md

 ---
 ![Profile Image](assets/images/vibh_profile.jpg)

 <p>Hello World!
-I am Vibhor Agarwal, a PhD Researcher in Computer Science at University of Surrey, UK, working with <a href="https://nishrs.github.io/">Prof. Nishanth Sastry</a>.
-My research interests are at the intersection of Graph Machine Learning and Natural Language Processing to improve the language understanding of online conversations, leverage GraphML for moderation of online debates, and hate speech detection.
-Besides, I am also interested in Privacy-preserving Machine Learning, Computational Social Science, and Privacy on the Web.</p>
+I am Vibhor Agarwal, a PhD Researcher at University of Surrey, UK, working with <a href="https://nishrs.github.io/">Prof. Nishanth Sastry</a>.
+My research interests are in Natural Language Processing and Graph Machine Learning to model and understand Online Conversations in social media by developing graph-based models and tackle online harms such as hate speech, misinformation, etc. I am currently a Visiting Researcher at Georgia Institute of Technology, USA and was a visiting researcher at Queen Mary University of London in the past.</p>

 <p>Previously, I worked as a Site Reliability Engineer at Media.net (Directi) in Mumbai, India for 1.5 years.
 In June 2020, I graduated with a Computer Science and Engineering (B. Tech.) degree from The LNMIIT, Jaipur.
 My honours include Best Bachelor's Thesis Award and an overall CGPA of 9.45 out of 10.
 I was also a Google Summer of Code developer in 2018 and contributed to the open source project, Oppia.</p>